shiitake/Plax.FM/README.md

 ##### Future Features:
 - Adding better options for custom server location/port
 - Adding support for multiple plex and last.fm user

+To see the current development status you can checkout the [trello board.](https://trello.com/b/zrBfd00v/plax-fm-development-board)